Siomay: Indonesian Fish Dumplings

 Tips for the Best-Tasting Siomay

-- Make sure your fish and chicken are fresh without a nasty smell.
+- Make sure your fish and chicken are fresh and free of a nasty smell.
 I use frozen kingfish as it’s the only option available in my local grocery store.
 Therefore, I always defrost and thaw it overnight in the refrigerator if I cook it in the morning.
 But if I know I will cook in the afternoon, I will put the fish in the refrigerator first thing in the morning.
 Sometimes the fish does not fully thaw and is still half-frozen when I use it, and that’s ok.

 - I appreciate that some people prefer to make their own ground chicken by using breast chicken.
 There is nothing wrong with this.
 However, I like using chicken thighs as they are more flavorful.
 You can choose whichever suits your preference.